Booking.com: best prices

 Consuegra is an attractive town with nice squares and a number of Mudejar churches.
 The main square is the Plaza de Espana and has a Renaissance style town hall and houses with attractive wooden galleries.
 Opposite the town hall is the 'Los Corredoros' building in typical La Mancha 17th century style.
-It has lovely wooden details.
+It has lovely wooden details and is now home to the municipal museum.

 The windmills of Consuegra